Step 7: How to apply for a job with the method nobody taught you

 - Spend time discussing the lessons learned, whether the story resulted in success or failure.

 That last one is especially important because it shows your capacity to analyze, reflect, and grow.
 It’s the intersection of several soft skills that hiring managers can’t see from looking at a resume.
+It’s a big part of learning how to apply for a job effectively, but if you’ve completed the first two steps of the road map then you’ll already be familiar with it.

 Use questions to uncover clues that become your springboard into the real discussion.
 Once it’s all over, part ways feeling good.
 If you have a personal business card from following Step 6, now is the time to use it.